 Treatment programs tailored for a gambling disorder or addiction may utilize opioid antagonists such as naltrexone, antidepressant drug therapy, and cognitive behavioral therapy (CBT).
 CBT is a short-term behavior therapy that can help the individual with a gambling disorder identify certain emotional states or thought patterns that trigger the impulse to gamble.
 Once these are identified, the CBT teaches the individual how to change the disordered thought-behavior pattern to a productive, positive one.
 With practice, these new thought-behavior patterns can become habit, helping the individual overcome their obsessive need to gamble, and rebuilding their lives.

-The Treatment Specialist is a team of expert mental health and addiction professionals who can help the individual struggling with a gambling addiction locate the help they need.
-The specialists offer free locator services to guide the individual toward a high quality treatment program that specializes in treating people who struggle with a gambling disorder or addiction.
-For immediate support, please contact The Treatment Specialist at (866) 644-7911.
+The Treatment Specialist will connect you to a treatment center hotline that offers a team of expert mental health and addiction professionals who can help the individual struggling with a gambling addiction locate the help they need.
+A specialist will guide the individual by offering an initial telephone assessment and review the treatment options.
+For immediate support, please contact a Treatment Specialist at (866) 644-7911.